 A Rewards Based System

 IEJL goes straight to its target audience and utilizes its local chapters to search the internet for content that appeals to them.
-In addition to existing content, IEJL works with film schools to curate, create and produce content of all forms and genres that have a subtle message depicting transactions with ethical consequence.
+In addition to existing content, IEJL works with film schools to curate, create and produce content of all forms and genres that feature an ethical consequence.
 As an incentive for students in the film schools to produce the requested content, IEJL contracts with marquee “Screeners” (producers, directors, and other professionals within the film industry) who will screen the content with the objective to identify talent with commercial potential or exceptional ability.

 IEJL teams up with merchants to provide discounts, deals, and other opportunities for Pledges who have attained various Award levels.
 This further incentivizes IEJL Pledges to increase their ethical awareness and attain higher rankings in order to unlock access to greater economic benefits.